March 19, 2022

 I sighed internally and eventually just plopped down with my umbrella near a leafless tree.
 I was too pooped to keep looking for shade.

-I could see Roosevelt Lake from my position up on the ridge, but I knew I definitely wasn’t making it there until sometime tomorrow.
-I mentally calculated my hiking pace and realized I was going abysmally slow through the Superstitions.
+I mentally calculated my hiking pace and realized I was going abysmally slow today.
+I could see Roosevelt Lake from my position up on the ridge, but I knew I wasn’t making it there until sometime tomorrow.

-It took me a full 6.5 hours to hike the last 11.7 miles.
-I normally hike at a 2.5 to 3 mph pace when on a trail, not a 1.8 mph crawl!
+These last 11.7 miles through the Superstitions took me a full 6.5 hours to hike.
+I normally hike at a 2.5 to 3 mph pace, not a 1.8 mph crawl!
 But honestly, that speed was as fast as I could muster through this terrain.

-I sat there resting under my umbrella’s meager circle of shade while trying to figure how much longer it would take to hike the next six miles to hike to Cottonwood Spring – my next water source.
-I barely had half a liter of water left now and it was just so hot.
+I sat there resting under my umbrella’s meager circle of shade calculating how much longer it would take to hike the next six miles to my next water source at Cottonwood Spring.
+I barely had half a liter of water remaining and it was just so hot.

-In hindsight, I realized it was a mistake to be so picky about my water.
-I should have filled up from the orange, sulfur water source instead of walking by it and hoping for something better.
+In hindsight, I realized being so picky about my water was a mistake.
+I should have filled up at least one bottle from the orange, sulfur water source instead of walking by it and hoping for something better.
 That gamble hadn’t worked out in my favor.
-I desperately wanted to chug the remaining 12 ounces of warm water, but I knew I couldn’t.
-I needed to manage it instead.
+I desperately wanted to chug the remaining 12 ounces of warm water but I knew I couldn’t.
+I needed to manage and conserve it instead.

 MOVE OVER, BROS!

-Lunch gave me a small energy boost, but I was still feeling parched after rationing a few precious sips of water.
-As I made my way up the afternoon’s final big hill, I felt a bit dizzy.
+Lunch gave me a small energy boost, but I still felt parched after rationing a few precious sips of water.
+I felt dizzy as I made my way up the afternoon’s final big hill.
 My mouth was cottony, but I knew I could only afford to take occasional sips of water.
 The sun sizzled on my face and shoulders, and all I could think about was how thirsty I was.

 I was partially up the hill, feeling the full effort of the day when I spotted two southbound hikers heading my way.
 As the gap closed, the two young men remained on the trail, never once showing any sign of yielding to me (the uphill hiker).

-OK, in hindsight, perhaps he asked me more than demanded.
-But I was so mentally worked up about having to break my pace and stop on this hill that I may have attributed a bit more malice to his tone of voice.
+OK, perhaps he asked me more than demanded.
+But I was so mentally worked up about breaking my pace and stopping on this hill that I may have attributed a bit more malice to his tone of voice.
 I was just so thirsty.
 And my mouth was far too dry to have this conversation with them.

-I replied back politely though, telling them about Pine Creek and its orange, sulfur smelling water about eight miles back (though they’d have a doozy of a descent and ascent before that).
-And Walnut Spring was should to be a mile closer, but I never saw it, so I couldn’t verify what might be there.
+I replied politely, though, telling them about Pine Creek and its orange, sulfur-smelling water about eight miles back (though they’d have a doozy of a descent and ascent before that).
+And Walnut Spring should be a mile closer, but I never saw it, so I couldn’t verify what might be there.

 Meanwhile, I still had four miles left until my own water source.
 But my anger was only simmering now instead of boiling.
 I’d resigned myself to being civil and trying to regulate my emotions until I got to Cottonwood Spring.